-And while France and the entire world already joined forces to make Notre Dame raise again, we should take a moment and learn some key facts about the huge importance of this legendary cathedral in the history France:
+And while France and the entire world already joined forces to make Notre Dame raise again, we should take a moment and learn some key facts about Notre Dame and its huge importance of this legendary cathedral in the history of France:

 1. Most of the stained glass windows of Notre Dame date from the 13th century when the cathedral itself was constructed!

 2. Notre Dame is the most popular landmark in France, even more than the Eiffel Tower itself!

 3. Each year Notre Dame is visited by a best estimate of 13 million visitors way more than the Eiffel Tower itself which is visited by 6.9 million visitors per year.

 4.Taking the crown from the pope’s, Napoleon crowned himself an emperor in Notre Dame back in 1804.
 He is also the one who renovated Notre Dame in 1804.5.
 Notre Dame is one of the largest religious buildings in the world.

 6. There was a small hive of bees living on the roof of Notre Dame.
 Their honey was given away to the poor.

 7. The Notre Dame is home to one of the most religious artifacts in the world – the Crown of Thorns which is believed to be forced upon the head of Jesus Christ before his crucifixion.

 8. Notre Dame is considered to be one of the finest examples of French Gothic architecture.